dqveha/luigi-luau-shop/README.md

 docker-compose run web bundle exec rspec
 ```

+[UPDATE users SET admin = true WHERE id = 1;]

 ## Bugs:

-1. Unable to get before_save to work with Review class properly
-2. Decimals do not list to the hundreths place if product's listing price is 1.1, 1.2, 1.3, etc.
+1. Decimals do not list to the hundreths place if product's listing price is 1.1, 1.2, 1.3, etc.
-3. When the country of origin is saved such as 'uS', the product's listing shows its country of origin as 'U S' with a space in between.

 ## Work in progress:

-1. Will create separate pages, if desired, to feature three most recently added products and products with the most reviews
-2. Creating a drop-down menu for the country of origin when adding a product
+1. Creating a drop-down menu for the country of origin when adding a product
-3. Improving overall layout using Bootstrap and CSS
+2. Improving overall layout using Bootstrap and CSS
-4. Add tables to better organize the reviews and products
+3. Add tables to better organize the reviews and products

 ---